evenorog/undo/README.md

 * The target can be marked as being saved to disk and the data-structures can track the saved state and notify when it changes.
 * The amount of changes being tracked can be configured by the user so only the `N` most recent changes are stored.
-* Configurable display formatting is provided when the `display` feature is enabled.
-* Time stamps and time travel is provided when the `chrono` feature is enabled.

 *If you need more advanced features, check out the [redo] crate.*